astronomer/airflow-guides/guides/task-groups.md

 ![UI Task Group](https://assets2.astronomer.io/main/guides/task-groups/task-groups-ui.gif)

-**Note:** When your task is within a task group, your callable taskid will be group_id.task_id.
+**Note:** When your task is within a task group, your callable task ID will be group_id.task_id.
 This ensures the uniqueness of the task_id across the DAG.
-This is important to remember when calling tasks like for XCOMs or branching operator decisions.
+This is important to remember when calling specific tasks like for XCOM passing or branching operator decisions.

 #### Dynamically Generating Task Groups

 Task Groups can be dynamically generated to make use of patterns within your code.

 When calling an API, you may call a number of objects that have similar downstream tasks.
-This allows you to group by API objects for a simpler UI experience, that can be drilled into to see specific task status.
+This allows you to group by API objects for a simpler UI experience, that can be drilled into to see specific task statuses.

 ```python
     for g_id in range(1,3):